Bilpapster/stream-DaQ/docs/index.rst

 Stream DaQ Documentation
 ================================

 **Stream DaQ is a free and open-source Python library** that makes data quality monitoring for streaming data as simple as a few lines of code.
-Monitor your data streams in real-time, get instant alerts when quality issues arise, and keep your data pipelines running smoothly.
+Monitor your data streams in real time, get instant alerts when quality issues arise, and keep your data pipelines running smoothly.

 .. image:: https://github.com/user-attachments/assets/ebe3a950-5fbb-49d8-b6b1-f232ca7dc362
    :alt: Stream DaQ Logo
    :align: center
    :width: 300px

+   Quacklity, the Stream DaQ mascot.

 .. grid:: 1 2 2 2
     :gutter: 4